mrachuta/shell-scripts/README.md

 as base for service daemon.
 It can be also used as separate script, to manually mount and umount multiple (or single) drives.

-For more info check source.

 ## vpsconfigurator

 Script is used to automate initial configuration of VPS.
 It creates the new user, set password and install necessary software.
 Still in development to exclude as much as possible manually typing.

 ## pgconfigurator

 Script used to configure contenerized postgresql database.
-To use script, mount it under:
+To use script, mount it under: */docker-entrypoint-initdb.d/pgconfigurator.sh* with read/write permissions.

-/docker-entrypoint-initdb.d/pgconfigurator.sh

-with read/write permissions.
 It will be executed automatically, when container will be created.

+## watchdocker

+Script checking for available container-image updates.
+If there is no updated image available, update via apt on base system inside container is performed.
+Can be adapted as service-daemon via cron.